 Talent mixing the solution gently using a syringe mixer.

-Use another syringe mixer to combine 1 milliliter of carboxymethyl chitosan with freshly prepared alginate lyase solution in sterile ultra-pure water to achieve a final concentration of 0.5 milliunits/milliliter [1].
+Use another syringe mixer to combine 1 milliliter of carboxymethyl cellulose with freshly prepared alginate lyase solution in sterile ultra-pure water to achieve a final concentration of 0.5 milliunits/milliliter [1].

-Talent combining carboxymethyl chitosan and alginate lyase solution using a syringe mixer.
+Talent combining carboxymethyl cellulose and alginate lyase solution using a syringe mixer.

-Simultaneously load the sodium alginate-EV bioink into the core part [1] and the carboxymethyl chitosan-alginate lyase bioink into the sheath part of syringe setup [2-TXT].
+Simultaneously load the sodium alginate-EV bioink into the core part [1] and the carboxymethyl cellulose-alginate lyase bioink into the sheath part of syringe setup [2-TXT].

 Talent loading the sodium alginate-EV bioink into the core part.

-Talent loading the carboxymethyl chitosan-alginate lyase bioink into the sheath part of syringe setup.
+Talent loading the carboxymethyl cellulose-alginate lyase bioink into the sheath part of syringe setup.
 TXT: Let the bioinks rest for 15 min before printing

 Launch the 3D-bioprinter software [1].
 Select a Cylindrical shape with a Diagonal Infill Pattern to create the scaffold structure and set the cylinder diameter to 20 millimeters and the pore size to 1 millimeter [2].
 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=20668068

-SCREEN: The 3D bioprinter software is being launched. ‘
+SCREEN: The 3D bioprinter software is being launched.

-SCREEN: Cylindrical shape with a Diagonal Infill Pattern is being used to create a scaffold structure and the cylinder diameter is being set to 20 mm and the pore size to 1 mm.
+SCREEN: Cylindrical shape with a Diagonal Infill Pattern is being used to create a scaffold structure and the cylinder diameter and height are being adjusted to 20 and 1.10 mm, respectively.
+The pore size is being configured to 1 mm.

 Set the core and sheath nozzle pumping speeds to 1 millimeter per second [1].
 Configure the moving speed to 6 millimeters per second and print four layers with a thickness of 0.25 millimeters per layer at room temperature [2].

-SCREEN: The core and sheath nozzle pumping speeds are being set to 1 mm/s.
+SCREEN: The core and sheath nozzle pumping speeds are being set to 1 mm/s with a perimeter of 0.

-SCREEN: The moving speed is being set to 6 mm/s and thickness is being set to 0.25 mm/layer.
+SCREEN: Thickness is being set to 0.25 mm/layer, and the moving infill speed is being adjusted to 6 mm/s.

 Begin printing the scaffold on polyester film [1].
 Use a humidifier with aerosol calcium chloride to cross-link the scaffold during the extrusion process [2-TXT].